By Peter Jeff

 But lived and died a scrubby thing.

 Applaud your competition.
-Take it from Continue reading, America’s Cup Yacht racing winner and the author of the book The Art of Winning: “Keep an eye on the competition.
+Take it from Dennis Conner, America’s Cup Yacht racing winner and the author of the book The Art of Winning: “Keep an eye on the competition.
 Be glad they’re tough to beat.
 Your toughest competitors are your biggest allies in the art of winning.
 They’re the ones who make you work harder, move faster, and think smarter.”
 And become a forest king.
+Continue reading